 In the region, the average homeowner spends about 22% of their income on housing, while the average renter pays about 31% of their income for housing.
-But cost overburden varies considerably based on the household's income, age, and mortgage.
+But cost overburden varies considerably based on the income, age, and existence of a mortgage.

-• Homeowners with mortgages pay more of

-their income than those without.
-About 43% of Antrim County homeowner households with a mortgage are cost overburdened, compared to about 18% of homeowners without a mortgage.
+Homeowners with mortgages pay more of their income than those without.
+About 43% of Benzie County homeowner households with a mortgage pay 30% or more of their income for housing, compared to about 14%

-- For lower-income homeowners, overburden rates are much higher.
-88% of very-lowincome owner-occupied households in Antrim County pay 30% or more of their income for housing. - Renters have higher cost overburden rates than homeowners, with 54% of renters paying over 30% of their income for housing.
-And, as incomes decline, overburden rates increase: for renters earning under \$20,000 per year, the rate is 82%. - As incomes go up, overburden rates for renters decline; and renter households earning roughly 100% or more of area median income have no incidence of cost overburden.
+- of homeowners without a mortgage. - For lower-income homeowners, overburden rates are much higher.
+68% of very-lowincome owner-occupied households in Benzie County pay 30% or more of their income for housing. - Renters have higher cost overburden rates than homeowners, with 54% of renters paying over 30% of their income for housing.
+And, as incomes decline, overburden rates increase: for renters earning under \$20,000 per year, the rate is 89%. - As incomes go up, overburden rates for renters decline; and renter households earning roughly 100% or more of area median income have no incidence of cost overburden.
 Cost overburden for homeowners, on the other hand, occurs in all income levels. - Housing cost overburden also varies by age.
-Younger households-those aged 15-24-are more likely to be cost overburdened, with over half (52% of homeowners and 67% of renters) paying
+Younger householders are more likely to be cost overburdened, with over half of young households paying 30% or more of their income for housing.
+For rental households, cost overburden for all groups above 25 years of age is consistent, while overburden is more likely to decline as the age of the householder goes up.
+This trend

-Table 5.
-Incomes and Affordable Housing Units in Antrim County
+Table 6.
+Incomes and Affordable Housing Units